Facets of God Displayed in the Hebrew Aleph-Bet: Qoof, Resh, Sheen, and Tav

 Part six we looked at the God who sees (ayin-eye) us, and how He is so wonderful (pey-open mouth), and Righteous (Tsadiq-worshipping man)

-one of the pictures thought to represented by the letter Qoof"ק" is thought to be a picture of the sun coming up on the horizon giving us the idea of something arising.
-It is also the first letter of the Hebrew word for arise.
+One of the pictures thought to represented by the letter "Qoof" (ק") is thought to be a picture of the sun coming up on the horizon giving us the idea of something arising.
+It is also the first letter of the Hebrew word for arising.

-My Bible Study teacher of over 20 years (Jean Karau) had a lesson one time on the story of Stephen's stoning in Acts chapter 7 and made in interesting observation.
-She had always noted that throughout scripture Jesus is said to be seated at the right hand of the father, denoting a position of authority.
-In verse 56 of this chapter, while his persecutors were gnashing their teeth in agitating fury at him, Stephen sees the heavens opened and "The Son of Man" standing at the right hand of God.
-She sought the Lord and asked Him why was Jesus standing.
-A couple of days later she came across this verse...
+My Bible Study teacher had a lesson one time on the story of Stephen's stoning in Acts chapter seven and made an interesting observation.
+She had always noted that throughout Scripture Jesus is said to be seated at the right hand of the Father, denoting a position of authority.
+In verse 56 of this chapter Stephen sees the heavens opened and "The Son of Man" standing at the right hand of God while his persecutors are furiously gnashing their teeth at him.
+She sought the Lord and asked Him, "why was Jesus standing"?.
+A couple of days later she came across this verse.

 We can see somewhat of a court room setting where Jesus was arising to judge and plead Stephens cause